AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 All states and the District of Columbia have some form of GDL program, which mandates that teens must learn how to drive under adult supervision.
 The specifics of GDL programs vary by state, but they typically consist of three stages:

-• Stage 1: Learner’s/instructional permit.
-A teen must take a vision test and a written road knowledge test to receive their permit.
-After that, they must be accompanied by a parent or guardian, or any adult who is a licensed driver, while behind the wheel.
+• Stage 1: A teen must take a vision test and a written road knowledge test to receive their permit.
+After that, they can only drive while accompanied by a parent or guardian, or another adult who is a licensed driver.
 All vehicle occupants must wear seat belts.
 If the police pull a teen over and find they have any blood alcohol concentration (BAC) over 0 percent, it will count as a DUI.
 After six months with no crashes or traffic violation convictions, a teen may apply for an intermediate license.

 • Stage 2: Intermediate license.
 To receive their intermediate license, a teen has to take a driving test.
 Then, for the most part, they may drive without adult supervision, unless they’re driving at night or with multiple passengers.
 After 12 consecutive months with no crashes or traffic violations, or after they turn 18, teens acquire their full license.